 If you’re looking for a tangible way to help your family pray together on a consistent basis, consider making a Kids Prayer Poster.

 When I first became a Christian in my 20’s, I quickly realized I couldn’t possibly pray for everyone all the time.
-So while I knew there would always be spontaneous and continuous prayer in my life, I also knew I needed to get some sore of system going to make sure there was consistency in my prayer life, especially surrounding the people and causes I care for.
+So while I knew there would always be spontaneous and continuous prayer in my life, I also knew I needed to get some sort of system going to make sure there was consistency in my prayer life, especially surrounding the people and causes I care for.

-Since they don’t carry a planner or smart phone around yet (thankfully) and are more captivated by pictures than words, I though a prayer poster would be the best solution.
+Since they don’t carry a planner or smartphone around yet (thankfully) and are more captivated by pictures than words, I thought a prayer poster would be the best solution.
 Plus, I had also been trying to devise a way for them to remember extended family that we didn’t see very often, so this fit the bill perfectly!

 Here are the step by step directions for our kids’ prayer poster (you’ll want to supervise, but make sure your kids do as much of this as possible so that they know it’s theirs!).